 This move denudes ‘spirituality’ of any latent dualism attributed to it and broadens our understanding of what ‘being spiritual’ is as directly connected with our human existence, our material or bodily experiences; Stirling here affirms human dignity and finitude.
 That is, ‘fruit of the Spirit’ do not exist in an invisible, separated spiritual realm, but are what they are only in being concrete.
 The effect of such affirmation carries with it an opening out of all of human existence as included within the life of God—not pantheistically, but incarnationally.
 This is the possibility of grace being encountered, seamlessly, as gift—because it equally might not be so; this invokes responsibility and decision.
 So:

-This article displays characteristic Page 13 themes.
+This article displays characteristic themes.
 Stirling is consistently digging in to that which is easily left unthought or ill-considered in Christian parlance, challenging the use of clichés, jargon and wider linguistic praxis.
 This is significant, because a lack of thought in language betrays a certain theological poverty of thinking.
 This can result in the words and phrases used to articulate (both express and shape) the christological story that lack substantiality and traction.
-On Page 13, we are challenged to rethink, reword and reengage.
+Stirling challenges us to rethink, reword and reengage.
 This is crucial; such a methodology tacitly and explicitly affirms the gospel’s capacity to speak an ever-new word into any current reality or context; it is a belief that the christological inheritance “is never old wine.
 It is new and heady and intoxicating in each new generation.”
 Yet it is a constant reminder that this only happens when we work and think hard to articulate it.

 Stirling’s focus on materiality and relationality is a reminder too that people do not need doctrine so much as they need discovery; indignation at their shortcomings so much as needing meaningful participation; easy answers or the proverbial silver bullet so much as committed, reciprocal companionship in grace, though the ebb and flow of life.
-For Stirling, the bodyof Christ is the place this comes to fruition, in the spirit of Christ, asalways relational.
-This goes beyond pietistic expressions of faith which project spiritualized capital onto particular behaviours, so remaining within a dualistic mode of engagement.
+For Stirling, the body of Christ is the place this comes to fruition, in the spirit of Christ, as always relational.
+This goes beyond pietistic expressions of faith which project spiritualised capital onto particular behaviours, so remaining within a dualistic mode of engagement.
 Faith and identity move from the realm of behavioural codes, to embodied love and grace, which are contextual, intelligent and dynamic and require serious engagement with, and attendance to, embodied existence—and in fact, only exist there.

 We are now perhaps left with more questions than answers; yet, such is the nature of diving into a creative swirl of ideas—we become participants in their re-forming and reshaping, in turn creating new currents to be engaged by others.